equivalentideas/home/_posts/2014-07-11-chloe-weil.markdown

 As I've done with other websites that feel like a book I would like to add to my shelf for future reference, I've run a quick `wget` on her domain.
 This downloads a copy of everything in reach.
 I used [instructions by the Archive Team](http://www.archiveteam.org/index.php?title=Wget) that I found via [Jason Scott](http://textfiles.com/jason/) of the archive.org Weil references.
 I suspect she was a [punk archivist](http://www.mikejonesonline.com/contextjunky/2014/06/09/i-am-for-an-archive-blogjune-9/) herself.

-My thoughts go out to Chloe's family and friends.
+My thoughts go out to Chloe Weil's family and friends.
 The sparks she left for the web are deeply appreciated.